The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 KickStart to Career is designed to encourage hope, build savings, assist with career training or college expenses, and increase financial education.
 The program is managed by the Community Foundation for Muskegon County (CFMC).
-Each kindergarten student attending a public, private or charter school in Muskegon County, has the opportunity to be the beneficiary of an account at ChoiceOne Bank, opened with a $50 deposit from CFMC.
+Each kindergarten student attending a public, private, or charter school in Muskegon County has the opportunity to be the beneficiary of an account, opened with a $50 deposit from the CFMC.

 What type of account is it?

-This is a deposit only savings account, which means the funds remain on deposit until CFMC approves a withdrawal for future education and training expenses.
-CFMC holds the accounts for the benefit of the student.
+This is a deposit-only savings account, which means the funds remain in the account until CFMC approves a withdrawal for future education and training expenses.
+The CFMC holds the accounts for the benefit of the student.
 Your child will be named as beneficiary on the account.

 I already have a Michigan Education Savings Program (MESP) 529 account for my child or was planning to start one.
 Can we still participate?

 Yes, you can still be a part of the KickStart to Career program in addition to other education savings plans.
+As a KickStart participant, your child will be part of a classroom of students learning about careers, money and planning for the future!
 Please see a financial advisor to ask questions about the MESP 529 or other college savings plans.

 How do I start my child’s account?

 Accounts are started automatically for all kindergarten students.
-If parents would like to opt-out of a KickStart account, please contact the KickStart coordinator at email@example.com or 231-767-3655 before February 15, 2019.
+If parents would like to opt-out of a KickStart account, please contact the KickStart Coordinator at firstname.lastname@example.org or 231-767-3655.

 Do I have to provide my child’s Social Security Number or other identifying information?

-No. Because the CFMC is the owner of the account and it is held for the benefit of the child, a student’s name, address, date of birth and school ID number is all that is needed.
-This information is provided to CFMC and our financial partner by the school district.
+No. Because the CFMC is the owner of the account and it is held for the benefit of the child, a student’s name, address, date of birth and school ID number are all that is needed.
+This information is provided to the CFMC and the financial partner by the school district.